HyungKyu-Kim/HyungKyu-Kim.github.io/index.md

 The speaker of the session said that the final vision of CPS is to connect all artificial and natural environments on Earth under a single integrated system and control it.

 I had been seeking a way to graft the notion of "formless form" onto a computer system.
-After coming across CPS, I saw the potential to build an infinitely evolving autogenous system.
+After coming across CPS, I saw the potential to build an **infinitely evolving autogenous system**.
 To build this system, it is necessary to obtain the adequate technological background step-by-step.

 First, because this system runs by connecting with heterogeneous devices, backbone technologies including IoT, cloud, and network management system are important.